Map OneDrive for Business & SharePoint to Network Drives

 - Signs you in automatically on startup and keeps you signed in

-- Works with Office 365 managed identity and federated identity
+- Works with Office 365 federated identity (Azure AD and third party identity providers)

 - Manage drive mappings centrally and roll out easily to all users on your subscription